 The Drakensberg borders Lesotho and South Africa and is about a 3 1/2 hour drive from Pretoria (depending on which section of the Drakensberg you visit).
-My dad, boyfriend, and I went to the Northern part of the Drakensberg and stayed in a town called Bergville.
+My dad, Alex, and I went to the Northern part of the Drakensberg and stayed in a town called Bergville.

 |The Great Escarpment runs along the eastern side of Lesotho and up into SA.
 The green portion is just the National Park.|

 Hiking in the DrakensbergHiking is the most popular activity in the Drakensberg and with the amazing vistas, untouched natural beauty, and world-renowned hiking trails, it's easy to see why.
 We hiked in the Amphitheatre, which (according to Wikipedia) is considered one of the most impressive cliff faces on earth.
 Honestly, I don't disagree.
 It was insanely gorgeous.

 The hike is pretty strenuous and includes a gully portion which felt more like rock climbing than hiking.
 The route also takes hikers to the top of the famous Tugela Falls - the tallest waterfall in Africa, and second tallest in the world.
 At the end of the hike, we had to traverse down chain ladders bolted into the cliff side.
 It was a bit scary (especially for my dad who is scared of heights) but overall, such a cool experience!